- Alleyn's School

 Alleyn’s have developed many successful and repeated partnerships with local schools to share our resources aiding the delivery of the national curriculum and co-curricular activities.
 Many schools have difficulty sourcing and accessing facilities given their operation in a high-density area and may require staff expertise to support the delivery of an activity.

-In 2018, our facilities were shared with 12 different schools, encompassing 23 different projects, for over 540 hours of use, involving in excess of 3,000 local schoolchildren.
+Our facilities were shared with 12 different schools, encompassing 23 different projects, for over 540 hours of use, involving in excess of 3,000 local schoolchildren.

 One such relationship with Harris Primary Academy, East Dulwich led the Principal to link their positive achievement with the partnerships that had been established with Alleyn’s.